barisgul/Selenium-Automation-With-Cucumber-and-Maven/README.md

 # An E2E Test Project for manual and autmation testing

 # 1- Introduction
-> Subtitle or Short Description Goes Here

-> ideally one sentence
 For review the full cases, please clone or download project as zip.
 You can see all test scenarios under the doc folder.

 > In this project I have prepared some test cases for manual and automation to make some transactions for http://cafetownsend-angular-rails.herokuapp.com/login application.

 > There are many test scenarios under the https://github.com/barisgul/Selenium-Automation-With-Cucumber-and-Maven/tree/master/docs/test-cases folder.